Skip to Content

 Seeds and Formulated Diets

-You’ll find that feeding your bird a balanced diet isn’t just about tossing a handful of seeds in their bowl, as formulated diets offer complete nutrition that wild birds naturally get from diverse food sources.
+You’ll find that feeding your bird a balanced diet isn’t just about tossing a handful of seeds in their bowl, as mimicking their natural diet, including seasonal variations in food sources such as what wild birds eat, can be challenging, as formulated diets offer complete nutrition that wild birds naturally get from diverse food sources.

 While seeds can be tasty treats, you’ll want to make formulated pellets the main part of your bird’s diet to guarantee they get all the vitamins and minerals they need to thrive.